andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 business.
 One of the simplest models you can make is a linear one: your prediction is just proportional to your data, shifted by some amount.
 The process of building one is called linear regression.

+I have a corresponding [Jupyter Notebook](https://andydevs.github.io/andys-notebook/linear-regression.html) that shows how to do this in python with the same sample data set

 Framing the Question
 ---------------------------------------------------------------------------------------------------------